JJ/alpine-raku/README.md

 	sudo docker run -v `pwd`:/app -it  jjmerelo/alpine-perl6 /app/heloþor.p6

 This is the example provided in this repo.
 Check out the use of þ.
+Cool, isn't it?
+You can use any other directory instead of `/app`

+For instance, we can create a directory this way

+	sudo docker run -t jjmerelo/alpine-perl6 -e "mkdir 'p6-app'; say 'p6-app'.IO.abspath;"

+This will return

+	/root/p6-app

+And then

+	sudo -E  docker run -t -v `pwd`:/root/p6-app jjmerelo/alpine-perl6 /root/p6-app/heloþor.p6

+## Contributions

 Contributions, suggestions and patches are welcome.